-Last updated on : 31 Dec, 2024
+Last updated on : 09 Jul, 2025

 Read time : 12 min

 Inhaling steam can help alleviate a blocked nose by softening and thinning out mucus, reducing irritation, and opening the nasal passages.
-You can use a facial steamer, take a hot water shower or take hot water in a container to inhale the steam.
+You can use a facial steamer, take a hot water shower, or take hot water in a container to inhale the steam.
 You can add a few pinches of menthol crystals to the water.
 Inhale this steam deeply through your nose for several minutes and repeat this process daily to get quick relief.

 A neti pot is a small ceramic or plastic pot filled with a saline solution that helps clear mucus from your nose.
 Here is how you can use a neti pot for nasal congestion:

-Over-the-counter saline sprays or saline water prepared at home helps moisturise the mucous membranes, thinning out the mucus and making it easier to clear.
+Over-the-counter saline sprays or saline water prepared at home helps moisturise the mucous membranes, thinning out the mucus, and making it easier to clear.
 It also helps wash away irritants, such as pollen, dust, and other allergens, that may be causing inflammation and contributing to nasal congestion.

-Both of these things can help to clear up the stuff in your nose.
+Both of these things can help clear up the stuff in your nose.
 Here is how you can prepare saltwater at home:

+Apply mentholated balm to the chest or under the nose (not inside).
+The menthol creates a cooling sensation, which can ease breathing and reduce congestion.
 However, it’s important to note that mentholated salves should not be used inside the nostrils, as they can cause irritation and other adverse effects.

-Drinking herbal tea made with fenugreek, holy basil, or ginger can help to reduce inflammation and unclog your nose.
+Drinking herbal tea made with fenugreek, holy basil, or ginger can help reduce inflammation and unclog your nose.

 Here are some of the best herbal teas for a blocked nose: